billysbilling/marathon-service-router/README.md

 TODO:

-- Add to orca so I can live test it
-- Update babel and compile in Dockerfile
-- Change usage to be to inherit from this Dockerfile
+- Respect health checks
+- Does Marathon use paging?
-- Add tests of marathon-monotor
+- Add tests of marathon-monitor
 - Add examples folder with an API gateway example
+- Tests of src/
 - Finish readme

-## Differences from Marathon's service-router.py

-Own template
+## Alternatives (service-router.py, marathon-haproxy-bridge)

+Own template.
+Use HAProxy language, and not a limited custom DSL.

 ## Usage of the standard template